smidgen/basicwsgi/README.md

                 Require all granted
         </Directory>

+13. On a developement server, you may wish to change the loglevel in <code>/etc/httpd/conf/httpd.conf</code> to <code>info</code> in order to get more detailed information (such as WSGI process restarts) in <code>/etc/httpd/logs/error_log</code>

-13. Reload Apache configuration files to get it going:
+14. Reload Apache configuration files to get it going:

         sudo systemctl reload httpd
-14. Get SELinux to stop raining on your parade:
+15. Get SELinux to stop raining on your parade:

         chcon -R -t httpd_sys_content_t /srv/basicwsgi
-15. Set up a MySQL user and database, grant privileges for that database, create the test table, and insert some data.
+16. Set up a MySQL user and database, grant privileges for that database, create the test table, and insert some data.
 The simplest way to go about this is to update the password in install/dbsetup.sql and run it.

         sudo nano /srv/basicwsgi/install/dbsetup.sql
         mysql -uroot